-- ChapterI.1.
-Kaou-tsze said, "[Man's] nature is like a willow tree, and righteousness is like a cup or a bowl.
-The fashioning benevolence and righteousness out of man's nature is like making cups and bowls from a willow tree." - 2.
-Mencius replied, "Can you, in accordance with the nature of the willow tree, make cups and bowls from it?
-You will do violence and injury to the tree before you can make cups and bowls from it.
-If you will do violence and injury to the willow tree in order to make cups and bowls, will you also do violence and injury to a man, to fashion benevolence and righteousness [from him]?
-Your words, alas! would certainly with all men occasion calamity to benevolence and righteousness." - II.1.
-Kaou-tsze said, "[Man's] nature is like water whirling round [in a corner].
+Par.
+2. "In accordance with the nature of the willow tree;" i. e., leaving injury to the willow tree in order to make cups and bowls, will you also do violence and injury to a man, to fashion benevolence and righteousness [from him]?
+Your words, alas! would certainly with all men occasion calamity to benevolence and righteousness."

+- II.
+1. Kaou-tsze said, "[Man's] nature is like water whirling round [in a corner].
 Open a passage for it on the east, and it will flow to the east; open a passage for it on the west, and it will flow to the west.
 Man's nature is indifferent to good and evil, just as water is indifferent to the east and west." - 2.
 Mencius replied, "Water indeed will flow indifferently to the east or west, but will it flow indifferently up or down?
 The [tendency of] man's nature to goodness is like the [tendency of] water to flow downwards.
 There are none but have [this tendency to] goodness, [just as] water flows downwards. - 3.
 "Now by striking water, and causing it to leap up, you may make it go over your forehead; and by damming and leading it, you may make it go up a hill; but are [such movements according to] the nature of water.
 It is the force applied which causes them.
-In the case of a man's being made to do what is not good, his nature is dealt with in this way." - III\1.
-Kaou-tsze said, "[The phænomena of] life is what I call nature." - 2.
-Mencius replied, "Do you say that life is nature just as you say that white is white?"
-"Yes," was the reply.
-[Mencius asked again], "Is the whiteness of a white feather like the whiteness of white snow, and the whiteness of white snow like that of white jade?"
-"Yes," returned [the other]. - 3.
-Mencius retorted, "Very well.
-Is the nature of a dog like the nature of an ox, and the nature of an ox like the nature of a man?" - IV.1.
-Kaou-tsze said, "[To delight in] food and in sexual pleasure is nature.
-Benevolence is from within, and not from without; righteousness is from without and not from within."
+In the case of a man's its nature untouched, doing no violence to it.
+"Will you also do violence and injury to a man?"-i. e. to a man's nature, to humanity.